JDN89/vue-dotnet-issue-tracker/README.md

 - display errors in a nice format
     - display Axios errors (if necessary)
  - EF core inserts issues in random order, making drag and drop feature of kabanboard less usefull.
-   - find solution to save issues via EF core in the order they're send in to the backend.
+   - find solution to save issues via EF core in the order they're send in to the back-end.

 ## Ideas
  - Add possibility to share your project / issue with another user.
     - share button > fill in user email > if email exists in DB > user gets invitation > upon accepting > project / issues gets pushed to his DB
     - When you share an issue, the other user  can write comments in the description (link a different font color to the other user)
-    - add posibility to add  other users to the project, when you initially create the project
+    - add possibility to add  other users to the project, when you initially create the project
  - Link issues to github commits
  - Add possibility to add Screenshots to your issue Description
+ - Make a mobile version or make mobile friendly
  - ...